wgfrose/personal-website/content/about/index.md

 Hello there!
 My name is Will, I'm a backend software engineer based near Bristol in the UK.
 Currently, I'm an engineer within the Civil Service, having interned here in 2016 and started full time in 2017.
 In 2017 I also received my computer science degree with first class honours from the University of Newcastle upon Tyne in the UK.

-While at work, I build exciting new systems while maintaining and improving legacy ones.
+While at work, I design and build exciting new systems, while maintaining and improving legacy ones.
 The main technologies I work with/have experience in are as follows, but this is by no means a definitive list, I'm always looking to learn new skills and technologies:

 - Java/SpringBoot
 - Python